MHR 3605 (level 6)

 |Module leader||Ruairi Mulhern|

-This module has been designed to increase your skills and knowledge in the practise of identifying, assessing, and reducing risks to patients.
+This module has been designed to increase your skills and knowledge in the practice of identifying, assessing, and reducing risks to patients.
 You will ensure and promote high standards of clinical and patient safety in risk assessment and management.

 This module is ideal for health care professionals, particularly those working in mental health settings (inpatient wards, community).